-Tax-Free Childcare is a new Government scheme to help the cost of childcare.
-Parents will be able to open an online childcare account which you can pay into to cover the cost of childcare with a registered provider and the government will add to the account.
+Tax-Free Childcare is a Government scheme to help with the cost of childcare.
+Parents can open an online childcare account which you can pay into to cover the cost of childcare with a registered provider and the government will add to the account.

 Your child must be 11 or under and usually live with you.
 They stop being eligible on 1 September after their 11th birthday.